SofaComplianceRobotics/docs-support/docs/Users/EmioLabs/emio-labs-user-manual.md

 After completing the requirements in simulation, you may have the opportunity to pilot the real soft robot:

-- Ensure the physical device is properly connected and powered on.
+- Ensure the physical device is properly connected and powered on by following [this guide](../../Emio/getting-started-with-emio/).
-- Toggle the "Simulation/Robot" button at the top of the simulation software to establish a connection between the simulator and the real device.
-When in "Robot" mode, pressing the play button will send simulation commands directly to the real device.
+- Toggle the __Simulation/Robot__ button at the top of the simulation software to establish a connection between the simulator and the real device.
+- When in _Robot_ mode, pressing the play button will send simulation commands directly to the real device.
 - And finally use the interface controls to pilote Emio (see the [SOFA Robotics docs](../SOFARobotics/GUI-user-manual.md)).

 ## Sandbox

-The **Emio Labs** application offers a sandbox mode which allow you to set up Emio exactly as you want.
+The **Emio Labs** application offers a sandbox mode which allows you to set up Emio exactly as you want.
 Using the original set of legs and connectors or your own designed parts.

 In the main dashboard click on the Sandbox link to open the corresponding page:

 1. Follow the instructions to help you set up your Emio and the numerical twin.
 2. Launch the corresponding simulation by clicking on the SOFA button as usual, and enjoy.